shadowezz/Productiv/docs/UserGuide.md

 **:information_source: Notes:**<br>

-* Different meeting may have overlapping timings as you may wish to send a representative for your clashing meetings.
+* Different meetings may have overlapping timings as you may wish to send a representative for your clashing meetings.

 * `CONTACTS` has no relation to the contact(s) in your contact list.
 Hence, you are free to add those who are not in your contact list.